melby-md/melby-md.github.io/content/blog/mod11.md

 }
 ```

-But what if, hypothetically speaking, this implementation is too slow?
-We can do
+But what if, hypothetically speaking, this implementation is too slow for your
-better rewritting the mod11 function with SSE2 SIMD instructions, which
+high performance software&trade;?
+We can do better by rewritting the mod11
-parallelizes the algorithm, thus, making it more efficient:
+function with SSE2 SIMD instructions:

 ```
 #include <emmintrin.h>